Chrisjb/RDistanceMatrix/readme.md

 ### 1.1 mapbox method

-To use the mapbox method we need to get ourselves an API key and set it up on R. See section (x.x.x) for how to do this.
+To use the mapbox method we need to get ourselves an API key and set it up on R. See section (6.2) for how to do this.

 ``` r
 library(RDistanceMatrix)